Leland B. Morris on the “Establishment of a Jewish Ghetto in Warsaw” in 1940

 A strange commentary on life in German-occupied Warsaw is presented by the fact that many a nationalist Pole has endeavored to take on the ‘protective coloration’ of the Jew in order to escape from the German police or to

-Text from page7
+avoid Text from page7compulsory

 References

 The United States of America were neutral during the first two years of the Second World War.
-They were brought into the conflict by the Japanese attack on Pearl Harbour on 7 December 1941 and became one of the decisive belligerent nations, defeating Japan in the Pacific and heavily contributing to the war effort against the Axis powers, e.g. during the Allied landings in North Africa, Italy and France.
+They were brought into the conflict by the Japanese attack on Pearl Harbor on 7 December 1941 and became one of the decisive belligerent nations, defeating Japan in the Pacific and heavily contributing to the war effort against the Axis powers, e.g. during the Allied landings in North Africa, Italy and France.
 American forces invaded German territory early in 1945.
-On the eve of the Second World War...